 Effort: This position involved in assisting with events and marketing and occasionally moves and/or transports media equipment and boxes of promotional materials or event equipment.

 Other: The scope of the job frequently requires travel and evening and/or weekend activities, meetings, events, seminars and workshops.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Oversees the day-to-day operations of The Bears Fund including annual giving, management of benefits, annual seat assessments, ticket allocations for season tickets as well as other games, administration of the priority points system, and supervision of special events.

 2. Develops, plans, and implements all cultivation and solicitation activities pertaining to The Bears Fund.

-3. Assists in generating revenue through the sale of season tickets with annual seat assessments for men’s and women’s basketball.
+3. Assists in generating revenue through the sale of season tickets with annual seat assessments for men’s and women’s basketball and football.